Select your climate zone What is my climate zone?

 P

-• Space plants: 15 cm apart
+• Space plants: 6 inches apart

 • Harvest in 8-10 weeks.
 Dig daikon carefully.
 They are rather brittle..

-• Avoid growing with: Gherkins, hyssop
+• Avoid growing close to: Gherkins, hyssop

 • Mature daikon